Keto vs Paleo, Mediterranean, and More: Which Diet Is Scientifically Best for You?

 - Macronutrients: Typically 70–80% fat, 10–20% protein, 5–10% carbohydrate.

-The Paleolithic diet is based on the premise of evolutionary discordance.
-It argues that human physiology is best adapted to the hunter-gatherer diet of the Stone Age, prior to the agricultural revolution.
+The Paleolithic diet is based on the premise of evolutionary alignment.
+It argues that human physiology is best suited to the hunter-gatherer diet of the Stone Age, prior to the agricultural revolution.

 - Mechanism: Focuses on food quality and elimination of “neolithic” foods (grains, legumes, dairy).
 It does not explicitly aim for ketosis, though it is often lower in carbohydrates than the standard Western diet.